The test identifies components of blood in your horse’s fresh fecal sample, pointing to a problem in the foregut, hindgut or both.

 Using Antibodies to Detect Blood Components in Horses’ Feces

-The FBT is a colorimetric (color change) test based on the reaction of antibodies to the presence of equine blood components hemoglobin and albumin.
+The SUCCEED FBT is a color change test based on the reaction of antibodies to the presence of equine blood components hemoglobin and albumin.
 Color lines appear on the FBT strips when albumin or hemoglobin are present at levels that fall within a range carefully calibrated to reflect true pathological conditions.

 Albumin is a protein that is free-floating in blood plasma.
 While it is present any time there is a bleeding injury, it may also be released through smaller injuries that only seep plasma.

-Additionally, albumin is digested by bile and proteolytic enzymes, such as pepsin and trypsin, in the small intestine.
-As a result, albumin present in a horse’s feces would have originated from a source caudal (after) the common bile duct, primarily the colon.
-Thus, fecal albumin is a good indicator of hindgut lesions or ulcers.
+Additionally, albumin is digested by bile and proteolytic enzymes in the small intestine.
+As a result, albumin present in a horse’s feces would primarily originate from the hindgut.